2014 Ohio State Buckeyes football team: Rutgers

-In their first conference home game of the 2014 season and in the first meeting between Ohio State and Rutgers, the Buckeyes defeated the Scarlet Knights 56–17 in Columbus.
+In their first conference home game of the 2014 season and in the first ever meeting between Ohio State and Rutgers, the Buckeyes defeated the Scarlet Knights 56–17 in Columbus.
 Rutgers received the opening kickoff and was forced into a three and out by the Ohio State defense.
 The Buckeyes drove 52 yards on their first possession of the game and scored on a touchdown pass from quarterback J. T. Barrett to Nick Vannett.
 Ohio State scored again on their next possession, with a touchdown run from Ezekiel Elliott, his fourth of the season.
 Rutgers responded on their next drive, going 66 yards in ten plays and scoring on a touchdown run from Desmon Peoples, and cutting the Buckeyes' lead to 14–7.

 Ohio State expanded their lead early in the second quarter, scoring on another Barrett touchdown pass to Vannett.
 The Buckeye defense scored in their third consecutive game, this time on a fumble recovery by Eli Apple, which was returned four yards for a touchdown.
 Rod Smith scored on a three-yard touchdown run later in the second quarter, which gave Ohio State a 35–7 lead.
 The Buckeye defense forced another turnover after the Scarlet Knights drove 83 yards to the Buckeye six-yard line, securing Ohio State's four-possession lead going into halftime.
 Ohio State, who received the second half kickoff, scored on a 4-play, 79-yard drive, which ended with a 33-yard run from Barrett.
 Barrett again rushed for a touchdown on Ohio State's next possession, giving Ohio State a 49–7 lead.
 Rutgers scored for the second time on their next possession, this time on a 42-yard field goal from Kyle Federico.
 Ohio State continued to dominate on offense, and responded to the field goal by scoring another touchdown on an 11-yard pass from Barrett to Evan Spencer.

 Rutgers put together an 8-play, 80-yard drive that ended in a 12-yard touchdown run for Desmon Peoples early in the fourth quarter.
 Backup quarterback Cardale Jones eventually entered the game for Barrett as the Buckeyes began to run down the clock.
 Neither team scored again in the fourth quarter making the final score 56–17 in favor of the Buckeyes.
 Following the game, Barrett was recognized as the Big Ten Offensive Player of the Week as well as the Big Ten Freshman of the Week.